ahmedmodan/react-redux-koa/README.md

 # A React - Redux - Koa Boilerplate

 This is a production ready boilerplate for projects in React and Redux.
-The backend is in Koa but can easily be swtiched out to Express if desired.
+The backend is in Koa but there is a branch available with Express instead.

 The list of Technologies in use are listed below:
   * React - views